Own choice of one or more items. Excluding music theatre, e.g. song from any stage, pop/rock, screen or film musical (see Event 74).

 a) No official accompanist provided for Events 60-87.
 Singers are responsible for their own accompaniment.

-c) Unless specified otherwise, events are for solo voice with piano and/or guitar accompaniment or self-accompanied or recorded backing, which must be on a CD.
+d) Unless specified otherwise, events are for solo voice with piano and/or guitar accompaniment or self-accompanied or recorded backing, which must be on a CD or USB.
 In case of CD failure and subject to the venue, USB or smart phone may be used, as a backup.

 12. RECORDED BACKING TRACK:

-c) USB must be clearly named with a tag including Entrant Number & Event Number.
-Usbs will NOT BE ACCEPTED if this information is not clearly marked.
+d) USB must be clearly named with a tag including Entrant Number & Event Number.
+USBs will NOT BE ACCEPTED if this information is not clearly marked.
 There must only be ONE file on the USB handed in for the Audio Technician to play.
 If more than one file is on the usb this will hold up the event and marks may be deducted.

 13. PROPRIETY: The use of explicit language is prohibited.
 Singers should avoid items of an overtly sexual or undignified nature.
 Make-up, costumes and choice of songs should be suitable to the age of the singer and sexually explicit actions avoided.
 It is incumbent on teachers and parents to ensure that all competitors dress age appropriately.
 Marks may be deducted by the adjudicator.